lghbeta/Quant/README.md

-# freeman
+# Quant

-independent and free
+The foundation of digital finance.